Promoting Your Older Child To ‘Parent’: The Do's And Don'ts

 Is it worth handing responsibility over to an older child to look after and discipline younger siblings, or can it cause a power struggle?
 Find out here...

 There comes a time when you might delegate responsibilities to your eldest child, particularly when you leave them in charge of their younger siblings.

-In such a situation, you elder child may very well have to discipline his younger sibling if inappropriate behaviour is encountered.
+In such a situation, your elder child may very well have to discipline his younger sibling if inappropriate behaviour is encountered.

-However, giving your older child free range to discipline their sibling/s can be a tricky situation as it could foster deep seeded antagonism from the youngest at being disciplined by their own older sibling.
+However, giving your older child free range to discipline their sibling/s can be a tricky situation as it could foster deep-seated antagonism from the youngest at being disciplined by their own older sibling.

 Promotion to parent?